The RNS® System delivers epilepsy treatment personalized to you.

-How It Works
+How The RNS System Works

 The RNS System is a treatment for adults with drug-resistant focal epilepsy.
 Your doctor personalizes it to respond to your brain activity, delivering the treatment you need, when you need it.